We have lots of great ways you can be involved with SOMN!

 In the course of the internship, individuals will gain experience:

-The community outreach intern will receive an exit review/evaluation from department staff recapping their work and involvement as the community outreach intern.
-The intern will leave with an increased understanding of, as well as experience, working as part of a non-profit program team.
+The Health Programs Intern will receive an exit review/evaluation from department staff recapping their work and involvement in their role.
+The intern will leave with an increased understanding, as well as experience, of health for individuals with intellectual disability, event logistics and working as part of a non-profit team.

-Special Olympics Minnesota is an inclusive program designed to bring individuals with intellectual disabilities to participate in activities promoting physical fitness and athletic training, youth leadership, & disability awareness and advocacy.
+Special Olympics Minnesota is an inclusive program designed to bring individuals with intellectual disabilities to participate in activities promotion physical fitness and athletic training, youth leadership, and disability awareness and advocacy.

-Internships are open to college freshman, sophomores, juniors, and seniors or recent graduates majoring in an appropriate field.
-Candidates must be available to work a minimum of 20 hours per week during normal business hours, with flexible scheduling.
-The community outreach internship may count toward course credits.
+Internships are open to college juniors, seniors or recent graduates majoring in an appropriate field.
+This position is available for January through July, 2020.
+Candidates must be available to work a minimum of 10-20 hours a week during normal business hours and key events, with flexible scheduling.
+The Health Programs internship may count toward course credits.

 The position is located in downtown Minneapolis.
 Candidates should be prepared to take public transportation or pay for parking.
 Interns will be asked to travel to some off-site events as needed.